Tell us a little about you and your Welsh Connections

 What is Dark Sky Wales Training and what does it offer the corporate market ?

-Dark Sky Wales Training Services has worked closely with local authorities, AONB, National Trust, companies and the general public to assist them in developing a sensible approach to dark sky awareness.
+Dark Sky Wales Training Services has worked closely with local authorities, National Landscapes formerly (AONB), National Trust, companies and the general public to assist them in developing a sensible approach to dark sky awareness.

 Dark Sky Wales Training has developed its offer to include incentive and corporate experiences, providing bespoke stargazing offers to visitors from all over the world.